Skip to main content

 Shellfish waters

-Shellfish harvesting areas were originally identified under the terms of the repealed Shellfish Directive and are administered in Scotland by the Food Standards Agency.
-Harvesting areas often lie either wholly or partially within the designated waters that we monitor, but this is not always the case.
+Shellfish harvesting areas are administered in Scotland by Food Standards Scotland (FSS).
+Harvesting areas often lie either wholly or partially within the designated protected areas, but this is not always the case.

 Bathing waters